Man Group shares jump after outflows, fees beat forecasts

-LONDON Hedge fund manager Man Group said clients continued to pull money out of its funds but at a slower rate than some analysts had forecast, helping lift its shares from recent lows.
+LONDON, Aug 2 Hedge fund manager Man Group Plc (EMG.L) said clients continued to pull money out of its funds but at a slower rate than some analysts had forecast, helping lift its shares from recent lows.

 The former member of the blue-chip FTSE 100 index .FTSE, whose shares are down nearly 70 percent since the start of 2011 on the back of poor fund performance and client outflows, also said its performance fees were boosted by a strong first half from its GLG unit.